nemanjajelisijevic/javaDaemon/README.md

 Underneath, Daemon is a thread that waits on a queue for a called method, or if configured in service mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.

-To use the Daemon you'll need two java libs: daemonengine and daemonprocessor and a platform dependent lib for a consumer.
+To use the Daemon you'll need two java libs: daemonengine and daemonprocessor (javapoet also).
 For now, consumer implementation is android only as a main looper wrapper.

 Daemonengine is a library that holds the classes needed to run the Daemons.